 We invite your child to join our Children's Chapel program this morning!
-Children ages 3 through 5th grade are invited to follow our Director of Children's & Family Ministry, Lisa St. Romain, to the Children's Chapel.
+Children ages pre-k through 6th grade are invited to follow our Director of Children's & Family Ministry, Lisa St. Romain, to the Children's Chapel.
+Chaperoned children younger than pre-k are welcome to join with a parent.
 After the exchange of the peace, children are directed back to their seats.